HISTORY OF CHRISTMAS: THE YEAR

 Did you celebrate the Y2K change of Millennium in 1997?

-1Some recent research suggests that the dating of Herod’s death might be up for debate and could be dated 1 B.C.
-The argument is that either the counting of his reign was off, or that there is a typesetting error in all editions of Josephus since 1544.
-I tried to get to the bottom of this by researching an earlier edition of Josephus at the British Library in London, but could only get my hands on a French translation from 1492.
-Regrettably I don’t read medieval French.
+1 Some recent research suggests that the dating of Herod’s death might be up for debate and could be dated 1 B.C.
+The argument is either the counting of his reign was off or there was a typesetting error in all editions of Josephus since 1544.
+I tried to get to the bottom of this by researching an earlier edition of Josephus at the British Library in London but could only get my hands on a French translation from 1492.
+Regrettably, I couldn’t read medieval French.

 Bill Petro, your friendly neighborhood historian